Keep the Weight off When You Quit Smoking

 - Avoid coffee if possible, and drink more water.

 - Know your smoking triggers.
-If certain foods make you want to smoke, avoid them and change to something else.
+If certain foods make you want to smoke, avoid them and choose other foods.

 - To avoid after meal cravings, eat a small healthy dessert like fruit, angel food cake, or something sugar-free.